 If the appellant is dissatisfied with the decision of the subrecipient a request for appeal to KHRC must be submitted in writing to the ESG program manager within ten days of notice of action.
 Upon receipt of the request for appeal, the ESG program manager will copy the request for the agency whose decision has been appealed.
 The subrecipient will be requested to supply any documents relevant to the decision within seven days of receipt of the appeal by KHRC.
 The ESG program manager will review the request for appeal and any supporting documents and will respond in writing to the applicant or client within thirty days of receipt of the appeal.
-If the appellant is dissatisfied with the decision of the ESG program manager, he/she may appeal to the Director of Housing with Supporting Services (HWSS) of KHRC within ten days and may include additional documentation appropriate for review.
-The HWSS Director will respond in writing to the appeal.
-If the appeal to the Executive Director of the Kansas Housing Resources Corporation, within ten days of receipt of the decision of the Executive Director and may include additional documentation appropriate for review.
-The Executive Director and may include additional documentation for the Executive Director of the Kansas Housing Resources Corporation, within ten days of receipt of the decision of the Executive Director and may include additional documentation appropriate for review.
-The Executive Director and may include additional documentation appropriate for review.
-The Executive Director and may include additional documentation appropriate for review.
-The Executive Director and may include additional documentation appropriate for review.
-The Executive Director of the Kansas Housing Resources Corporation, within ten days of receipt of the appellant within thirty days of receipt of the ap
+If the appellant is dissatisfied with the decision of the ESG program manager, he/she may appeal to the Director of the Community Solutions Division of KHRC within ten days and may include additional documentation appropriate for review.
+The Director will respond in writing to the appellant within thirty days of receipt of the appeal.
+If the appellant is dissatisfied with the decision of the Director, he/she may appeal to the Executive Director of the Kansas Housing Resources Corporation, within ten days of receipt of the decision of the Executive Director and may include additional documentation appropriate for review.
+The Executive Director of the Kansas Housing Resources Corporation will respond in writing to the appellant within thirty days of receipt of the appeal.